CLAIRE-Labo/python-ml-research-template/installation/conda-osx-arm64-mps/README.md

    You can then add more dependencies as your project grows following the [instructions to maintain the environment](#maintaining-the-environment).
    Commit.
+6. Go back to the root README for the rest of the instructions to set the template up.

 ## Cloning the repository